bnb-chain/bnb-chain.github.io/docs/bcfusion/overview.md

 - **First Sunset Fork** - Some types of Beacon chain transactions will be disabled, for example, TimeLockMsg, TimeRelockMsg,
-  FreezeMsg, IssueMsg, MintMsg, IssueMiniMsg, HTLTMsg, DepositHTLTMsg, MsgCreateValidatorOpen, MsgCreateSideChainValidator, MsgCreateSideChainValidatorWithVoteAddr, MsgEditSideChainValidatorWithVoteAddr.
+  FreezeMsg, IssueMsg, MintMsg, IssueMiniMsg, HTLTMsg, DepositHTLTMsg, MsgCreateValidatorOpen, MsgCreateSideChainValidator, MsgCreateSideChainValidatorWithVoteAddr, MsgEditSideChainValidatorWithVoteAddr, MsgSideChainDelegate, MsgSideChainReDelegate.
 (Estimated time on mainnet: 2024 Feb)
-- **BSC Feynman Hardfork** - Native validators and staking, native goverenance will be enabled on BNB Smart Chain.
-(Estimated time on mainnet: 2024 Feb)
+- **BSC Feynman Hardfork** - Native validators and staking, native goverenance will be enabled on BNB Smart Chain. ( Estimated time on mainnet: 2024 Feb)
-- **Second Sunset Fork** - More Beacon chain transactions will be disabled, for example,MsgSideChainSubmitProposal, MsgSideChainDelegate, MsgSideChainReDelegate.
+- **Second Sunset Fork** - More Beacon chain transactions will be disabled, for example,MsgSideChainSubmitProposal.
 All TimeLock and AtomicSwap will automatically be refunded to the user's wallet.
 All the BSC delegation will be undelegated automatically.
 (Estimated time on mainnet: 2024 Apr)
-- **Final Sunset Fork** - Cross-chain communication between the Beacon Chain and BSC will be completely stopped.
-(Estimated time on mainnet: 2024 May)
+- **Final Sunset Fork** - Cross-chain communication between the Beacon Chain and BSC will be completely stopped. ( Estimated time on mainnet: 2024 May)
 - **Post BC Fusion** - Beacon Chain will be dumped and and a merkle tree will be generated for recover the assets, which are binded to BSC however not transffered to BSC yet.